 Building automation can take care of such issues for you.
-It can automatically cut power to appliances when no one is using them, eventually saving significant amounts of energy annually.
+It can automatically cut power to appliances when no one uses them, eventually saving significant energy annually.
 Moreover, building automation takes care of your plumbing needs as well.
 By reducing water wastage, you can contribute to making this world more sustainable.

-The amazing thing is that these appliances will upload this data into the cloud through internet connectivity.
-The companies can then innovate software and hardware based on this big data to read certain patterns and trends.
-Based on these trends, the automated system can notify you of any imminent hazards.
+The fantastic thing is that these appliances will upload this data into the cloud through internet connectivity.
+The companies can then innovate software and hardware to read specific patterns and trends based on this big data.
+The automated system can notify you of any imminent hazards based on these trends.

-In fact, machine learning can come at play in these scenarios.
-If certain issues are fixable without human involvement, the system can take the decision on its own to fix it.
+Machine learning can come into play in these scenarios.
+If specific issues are fixable without human involvement, the system can decide on its own to fix them.

 Yet again, big data will play a huge role in improving the lives of your appliances.
-How would a machine know when it is performing at its peak efficiency or not?
+How would a machine know when it is performing at its peak efficiency?
 The big data will help.
-Machines will know from tons of data that their performance stats don’t match optimum performances figures.
-As a result, they can notify you of any maintenance and repair works.
-They can even inform you of the component that’s causing inefficiency in the system so you can search for a quick fix.
+Machines will know from tons of data that their performance stats don’t match optimum performance figures.
+As a result, they can notify you of any maintenance and repair work.
+They can even inform you of the component causing inefficiency in the system so you can search for a quick fix.

 Building automation improves your security significantly.
 First, it can connect to your security alarms to notify you of any plumbing, electric or fire hazards.
 In addition to that, you can access your home surveillance system from anywhere at any given time.
 You can lock and unlock the doors when you want.
 In fact, you can program your doors to lock and unlock at specific times.
 By keeping certain lights on or controlling the window blinds, you can send an impression that someone’s in the house even when there isn’t.